StefanIvemo/stefanivemo.github.io/about.md

 permalink: /about/
 ---

-I'm a solution architect working with Microsoft Azure, Microsoft 365 and AWS.
+I'm a Solution Architect working with Microsoft Azure, Microsoft 365 and AWS.

 ### Certifications